Understanding Swollen/Enlarged Lymph Nodes in the Neck

 - Cancers: Treatment options may include surgery, radiation therapy, chemotherapy, or targeted therapies, depending on the type and stage of cancer.

-In rare cases, such as cancer, lymph node removal may be necessary.
-This is only considered when a lymph node is severely damaged and should be performed by an experienced ENT head and neck surgeon.
+In rare cases, such as cancer, lymph nodes in the neck, a removal procedure may be necessary.
+This is only considered when a lymph node is severely damaged or malignant and should be performed by an experienced ENT head and neck surgeon.

-Although completely eliminating the risk of cervical lymphadenopathy is not possible, for those with frequent episodes of enlarged lymph nodes, practicing the following tips may serve as a good preventive measure:
+Although completely eliminating the risk of cervical lymphadenopathy is not possible, for those with frequent episodes of enlarged lymph nodes, practising the following tips may serve as a good preventive measure:

 - Good Hygiene: Regular handwashing and avoiding close contact with sick individuals can help prevent infections that may lead to lymphadenopathy.